Omni Calculator logo

 How do student loans work?

-Probably the best way to demonstrate how student loans work is to outline the differences between them and a regular loan construction.
+Probably the best way to demonstrate how student loans work is to outline the differences between them and regular loans.
 In the following, we indicate a few key distinctions.

 The course of the loan